EXECUTE JOB SERVICE¶

 A service, created using CREATE SERVICE, is long-running and you must explicitly stop it when it is no longer needed.
 On the other hand, a job, created using EXECUTE JOB SERVICE, is a service that terminates when your code exits, similar to a stored procedure.
 When all containers exit, the job is done.

-Note that the command parameters must be specified in specific order.
-For more information, see the Usage Notes section.
+Note that the command parameters must be specified in a specific order.
+For more information, see Usage Notes.

 See also: